geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_06_Lab5_Ex2_Telemetry.md

 # Module 6 - Lab 5 - Exercise 2 - Implement Office Telemetry Components

 In this exercise, you will configure the Microsoft 365 Telemetry engine to gather information about the Adatum’s Microsoft 365 client.
-You will log in as Adam Hobbs in order to install the Telemetry engine.
+You will take on the persona of Laura Atkins and install the Telemetry engine on her client PC.

 ### Task 1 – Prepare to Deploy Office Telemetry Components

-Before you can install the Telemetry Processor in the next step, you must first prepare your Client 1 VM for the installation.
-You will create a folder on the C Drive for storing the Telemetry components, and you will add Adam Hobbs as a Local Administrator on the VM.
-If Adam is not set up as a local admin, then when you run the Microsoft Office Telemetry Processor Setup Wizard in the next step, you will be prompted three different time as to whether you want to allow this app to make changes to your device, and you will have to enter the adatum\administrator account and password each time.
-By making Adam a local admin, you will not receive this message repeatedly throughout the wizard.
+Before Laura Atkins can install the Telemetry Processor in the next task, her Client 1 VM (LON-CL1) must first be prepped for the installation.
+To do so, you will log into LON-CL1 as the administrator account and create a folder on the C Drive for storing the Telemetry components.
+You will then add Laura as a Local Administrator on the VM.

+If Laura is not set up as a local admin, then when she runs the Microsoft Office Telemetry Processor Setup Wizard in the next task, she will be prompted three different times as to whether she wants to allow this app to make changes to her device, and she will have to enter the adatum\administrator account and password each time.
+By making Laura a local admin, she will not receive this message repeatedly throughout the installation wizard.

+The final step in the preparation process is to verify that the SQL Server 2017 services that are installed on LON-CL1 are all running.
+If any of the services are not running, the setup wizard will hang as it won't be able to connect to the SQL database.

-1. After having completed the previous task, you should still be on the Client 1 VM (LON-CL1) and logged in as **Adam Hobbs**.
-You need to log in as the **adatum\administrator** account to make Adam a local admin. <br/>
+1. After having completed the previous exercise, you should still be logged into the Client 1 VM (LON-CL1) as **Laura Atkins**.
+To make Laura a local admin on this machine, you must first log out as Laura and log back in as the **adatum\administrator** account. <br/>

 	‎Select the **Actions** field at the top of the VM, and in the drop-down menu select **Ctrl+Alt+Delete**.